LiLVinci/flutter-interview-test/README.md

 ## Rules

 1. You have a max of 45 minutes to complete this assignment;
-2. You can use the internet for research;
+2. You can use google etc for research, however ChatGPT/Copilot and other AI models are not allowed;
-3. If you don't understand an intruction please feel free to ask the interviewer;
+3. If you don't understand an instructions please feel free to ask the interviewer;
 4. The interviewer should not give you hints unless strictly necessary
 5. Let the interviewer know if you have finished the test earlier
 ### Instructions